cas829/NuclearBombSimulator/README.md

 # NuclearBombSimulator
-This program was made for my physics 440 code done in swift
+This program was made for in swift and runs on XCode code done in swift